Improved Weighted Matching in the Sliding Window Model: Introduction

 They subsequently use the smoothness assumption from Definition~\ref{def:lookahead} and a monotonicity property of $\alg_{\textit{mon}}$ to relate $\alg_{\textit{mon}}(AB)$ and $\alg_{\textit{mon}}(B)$ to $\alg_{\textit{mon}}(BC)$.
 This ultimately yields the desired bound $\textsf{MWM}(ABC) \le (3.5 + \varepsilon) \cdot \alg_{\textit{mon}}(BC)$.

 To obtain our improvement, we observe that a similar inequality to Inequality~\ref{eqn:392} can be obtained by considering {\em sums of reduced weights} of the respective runs of $\alg_{\textit{mon}}$ instead of the weights of the output matchings of $\alg_{\textit{mon}}$ on the different substreams.
 This idea is motivated by the fact that the sum of reduced weights is a lower bound on the weight of the matching produced by the algorithm, which can therefore give a more precise analysis.
-However, when departing from such an inequality involving sums of reduced weights, we unfortunately cannot immediately complete our analysis since, unlike when considering the outputs of $\mathcal{ALG}_\textit{mon}$ directly, we do not have a sufficient smoothness property regarding sums of reduced weights at our disposal that would allow us to relate these quantities to each other.
-Our key idea is as follows.
-To establish the necessary smoothness properties, we give an alternative definition of lookahead algorithms, denoted {\em refined-lookahead algorithms} (see Definition~\ref{def:refined-lookahead} for details), which enables us to incorporate the required smoothness property of sums of reduced weights into the definition.
-This is achieved by requiring refined-lookahead algorithms to produce two outputs, with one corresponding to the sum of reduced weights and the other one to the matching (size) itself.
-We then prove that, similar to lookahead algorithms, refined-lookahead algorithms can still be turned into sliding window algorithms with a similar small increase in the space complexity.
-Last, we finish our argument by proving that $\mathcal{ALG}_\textit{PS}$ is a refined-lookahead algorithm with an approximation factor of $3+\varepsilon$, which establishes our result.
+However, when departing from such an inequality involving sums of reduced weights, we unfortunately cannot immediately complete our analysis since, unlike when considering the outputs of $\mathcal{ALG}_\textit{mon}$ directly, we do not have a sufficient smoothness property regarding sums of reduced weights at our disposal that would allow us to bound these quantities.

-Finally, we would like to point out that our technique allows us to work with $\mathcal{ALG}_\textit{PS}$ directly instead of using its monotonic version $\mathcal{ALG}_\textit{mon}$.
-This is possible since sums of reduced weights are {\em naturally monotonic}, and they take on the role of the output matching size in the smooth histogram technique.
-See Section~\ref{sec:RLookahead} for details.